 “The game has changed,” says Wayne Winkler, biomass engineer of Briquetting Systems.
 “Now the magic word is dust.
-It’s not wet sawdust anymore, it’s dust coming from beetle-killed wood.
+It’s not wet sawdust anymore, it’s dust coming from the beetle-killed wood.
 The dust has lost most of its moisture because it has been dead for years.
 It is very flammable [ii].

-Government has ordered mills to clean up latent sawdust.
+The government has ordered mills to clean up latent sawdust.
 Winkler believes the measure will be insufficient, but he suggests that lumber operators take a comprehensive, system-wide approach to beetle-infested pine wood processing.

 “Fortunately, this problem has been recognized for a long time,” says Wayne Winkler, “…and there is technology to deal with it.
 The equipment is manufactured in Denmark and has been used around the world for many years [iii].